Creativitek Case Studies

 Solution

-We conducted a thorough literature review to identify the road safety needs of children with ADHD and are collaborating with ADHD Australia to co-design and develop four educational augmented reality colouring pages and six gamified augmented reality learning experiences.
-These will address general topics such as safe and unsafe places to cross, as well as specific needs and situations, including:
+We conducted a thorough literature review to identify the road safety needs of children with ADHD and collaborated with ADHD Australia to co-design and develop four educational augmented reality colouring pages and six gamified augmented reality learning experiences.

 - Making decisions about crossing gaps (gap decisions)